moni-sm/Annual-Award-Recognition/README.md

 1. View and manage all nominations
 2. Filter, export, and update nomination status
 3. Declare winners and manage employee profiles

+Admin Panel allows exporting all nominations to Excel for easy review, filtering, and record-keeping.
 ---

 ## 🔐 Security & Architecture